 PurrTreesort: Another ribbon winner at the show was PurrTreesort, a kitty condo that looks just like a real tree.
 The 4-foot-tall, leafy sapling is a cinch to assemble: It comes in just four parts — and you don’t need nails, screws or tools to put it together.
 The company will soon offer online ordering; in the meantime, you can call or email to purchase a small, medium or large tree (from $142).

-P.L.A.Y., which are stuffed with recycled soda bottle material.
+P.L.A.Y.
+Dog Beds: Company mascot Momo the Pug isn’t the only reason we adore the cushy dog beds from P.L.A.Y., which are stuffed with recycled soda bottle material.
 These loungers are planet friendly and very stylish, with modern motifs in a variety of colors (duvets start at $55; beds plus duvets range from $85 to $189).

 Dura Doggie Toys: When it comes to companies that look good while doing good, we can’t leave out Dura Doggie Design.
 A trio of college buddies brainstormed the idea behind the philanthropic “Chews Your Cause” toys, each of which represents a different initiative — green toys support the planet, pink ones help battle breast cancer, and blue toys benefit animal causes, to name a few.
 The company donates 20 percent of each toy’s proceeds to the paired charity.
 Look for Dura Doggie Design’s latest releases, the Beba ($13.99) and the Nebo Ball (from $6.99), treat-dispensing toys proudly made in the United States.